8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ## Closing M1 Finance

 Main M1 Finance Pie was down almost 40 percent, so, not contributing more there yet.
-Wish M1 Finance allowed for limit orders.
-Further, just rechecked something I thought I checked before which is part of the way they make money is through [payment for order flow](https://en.m.wikipedia.org/wiki/Payment_for_order_flow), which I don’t appreciate.
+Wish M1 Finance allowed limit orders.
+Further, rechecked something regarding how M1 Finance makes money and discovered part of it is through [payment for order flow](https://en.m.wikipedia.org/wiki/Payment_for_order_flow), which I don’t appreciate.

-This gets a bit dicey though.
-According to the Wikipedia article linked above and as of today, Vanguard also does payment for order flow, however, according to [their own documentation](https://investor.vanguard.com/investor-resources-education/article/payment-for-order-flow-what-you-need-to-know), Vanguard doesn’t do payment for order flow.
-Meanwhile, the most reputable source I could find for M1 Finance on the matter was their [Wikipedia page](https://en.m.wikipedia.org/wiki/M1_Finance), which states they accept payment for order flow.
+This gets dicey though.

+According to the Wikipedia article linked above as of today, Vanguard also does payment for order flow, however, according to [their own documentation](https://investor.vanguard.com/investor-resources-education/article/payment-for-order-flow-what-you-need-to-know), Vanguard doesn’t do payment for order flow.
+Meanwhile, the most reputable source I could find for M1 Finance on the matter was their [Wikipedia page](https://en.m.wikipedia.org/wiki/M1_Finance), which states they accept payment for order flow and it wasn't listed on the payment for order flow wikipedia page.

 ## Update on the dip

 On the first of October, 2022 I did a quick history check and discovered the price for each fund (except the multi-factor fund) was at about what it was in 2020; cue [Cher](https://youtu.be/9n3A_-HRFfc).
 For the extended market fund, it was actually lower.

+For where the funds closed the day of this posting, the trend line is as if the 2021 spike didn't happen.
+So, if "the market" had just continued as it had been, it would be where we are today.

+Again, cue Cher.

 ## Changes to diet and spending

-The removal of the breakfast sausage and replacing with the combination of cashews and pumpkin seeds seems to be going well.
-However, I'm still taking an anti-inflammatory, which I don't want to do for an extended period but, whenever I stop, the pain starts coming back.
+The removal of the breakfast sausage and replacing with the combination of cashews and pumpkin seeds is going well.
+However, I'm still taking an anti-inflammatory, which I don't want to do for an extended period but, whenever I stop taking them, the pain starts coming back.
 I'm hoping to experiment with taking the anti-inflammatory every other day instead of every day to see how that goes.
 The body is pretty amazing at healing itself and inflammation is part of that and I don't want to get in the way of my body's natural responses, if possible.

-With that said, I've spent a lot of time watching instructional videos on how to give pedicures and have purchased an entire setup for myself.
-Hopefully, I can avoid ingrown toenails in the future, which I think exacerbate the problem with the whole gout situation.
+With that said, I've spent a lot of time watching instructional videos on how to give pedicures and purchased an entire setup for myself.
+Hopefully, I can avoid ingrown toenails in the future, which I think exacerbates the problem with the whole gout situation.
 Not to be crass, but so much dead and dry skin removed from around and under the toenail of my right foot.

 ## Timing the market